PART 1. MAJOR KINDS OF ROCKS

 Sedimentary rocks

 Rocks formed from deposition of materials ("sediment"), usually by water (lakes, seas, rivers), but sometimes by wind (deserts).
-The depositional environment can be characterized by it’s levels of oxygenation and energy.
+The depositional environment can be characterized by its levels of oxygenation and energy.
 A high-energy environment is one in which the water is fast-moving and agitated, able to carry particles of large grain sizes; typically this occurs in shallow lakes & seas and in rivers, as well as deserts.
 Conversely, a low-energy environment is one in which the water can be very deep and quiet; it can only carry the finest grain sizes (if any!).
 The oxygen levels in the depositional environment correlate roughly with the energy levels (high-energy = high oxygen); high-energy water is well-agitated and contains much oxygen, whereas low-oxygen water is usually low-energy (either deep, or stagnant, as in some ponds and lakes).

 Clastic sediments